 All students applying for admission to the undergraduate programs in the School of Art must submit a portfolio containing 10-15 original works of art for regular admission and scholarship consideration.

 Artwork in the portfolio should represent the student's current creative and technical abilities.
+When selecting pieces for your portfolio in addition to subject matter, consider technique, concept, design, composition, and works that demonstrate creative problem solving.
 For high school students, this generally means work completed in their junior or senior years.
 Learn more about documenting and submitting your portfolio.

 What should be in a portfolio?